Yorkshire Terrier Grooming Guide

 Yorkshire Terriers have minimal shedding and require occasional brushing.
 While Yorkshire Terriers shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+The Yorkshire Terrier averages 4-7 lbs at maturity with a 11-15 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 What sets the Yorkshire Terrier apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Brushing & Coat Care